artkonekt/appshell/README.md

 ### Menu

-The menu functionality is built on top of [Lavary Menu Component](https://github.com/lavary/laravel-menu).
+The menu functionality is built on top of [Konek Menu Component](https://github.com/artkonekt/menu).
 The component is automatically loaded, is fully available (incl. the `Menu` facade).

 AppShell creates a menu named **appshellMenu** which is the main menu component, and is available in views as `$appshellMenu`.